 Thank You for Visiting JS Family Law Attorney

 This is a website.
 It is not legal advice.
-The information presented here is general, and should not be used by anyone without first speaking with a family court lawyer or law firm.
+The information presented here is general, and should not be used by anyone without first speaking with an Orange County, CA, family court lawyer or law firm.
 Nothing should serve as a substitute for speaking with an experienced family attorney.

 All consultations are over-the-phone, not in-person.
 FamilyLawAttorneyCal.com’s lawyers do not give legal advice over the phone.
 If a lawyer believes you may have a case, we will schedule a more in-depth, in-person meeting at one of our office locations to discuss the details of your case.